 We have entered into employment agreements with all of our executive officers.
 Under these agreements, each of our executive officers is employed for a non-fixed period of time.
 These employment agreements can be terminated in accordance with the Labor Contract Law of the PRC and other relevant regulations.
 Under the Labor Contract Law, we can terminate without any prior notice the employment agreement with any of our executive officers in the event that such officer's actions have resulted in material and demonstrable harm to our interest.
 Under certain circumstances, including where the officer has not performed as expected and, upon internal reassignment or training, still fails to be qualified for the job, we may also terminate the employment agreement with any of our executive officers upon providing 30 days notice or paying one month in severance.
-Our executive officer may typically terminate his or her employment agreement at any time if we fail to provide labor protection or work conditions as stipulated in the employment agreement.
-The executive officers may also terminate the employment agreement at any time without cause upon 30 days notice.
-Usually, if we terminate the employment agreement of any of our executive officer's actions have resulted in material and demonstrable harm to our interest, we have to pay them certain severance pay in proportion to their working years with us, except where such officer's actions have resulted in material and demonstrable harm to our interests, among other circumstances.
+Our executive officer may typically terminate his or her employment at any time if we fail to provide labor protection or work conditions as stipulated in the employment agreement of any of our executive officers, we have to pay them certain severance pay in proportion to their working years with us, except where such officer's actions have resulted in material and demonstrables.

-Each executive officer has agreed to hold, both during and subsequent to the terms of his or her agreement, in confidence and not to use, except in pursuance of his or her duties in connection with the employment, any of our confidential information, technological secrets, commercial secrets and knowhow.
+Each executive officer has agreed to hold, both during and subsequent to the terms of his or her agreement, in confidence and not to use, except in pursuance of his or her duties in connection with the employment, any of our confidential information, technological secrets, commercial secrets and know-how.
 Each of our executive officers has entered into a confidentiality agreement with us.
 Our executive officers have also agreed to disclose to us all inventions, designs and techniques resulted from work performed by them, and to assign us all right, title and interest of such inventions, designs and techniques.